jaredhensley/mediamentions/README.md

 A lightweight media monitoring playground that includes:

 - A Node.js HTTP API that stores clients, publications, press releases, media mentions, and feedback summaries in SQLite.
-- A scheduler that runs simple provider simulations to create daily media mentions for active press releases.
+- A scheduler that runs provider lookups (Google Custom Search) to create daily media mentions for active press releases.
 - A React + Vite frontend located in `client/`.

 The backend uses the `sqlite3` CLI directly (no ORM) and can bootstrap a database with sample data when running in developer mode.